unahouExosite/docs/rpc/README.md

 }
 ```

-* `<ResourceID>` specifies what resources to flush.
+* `<ResourceID>` specifies what resource to wait on.
 See [Identifying Resources](#identifying-resources) for details.

-* `timeout` is a number value to specify how many milliseconds to be the timeout value for this wait request.
-If you don't provide `timeout` key, it will take 30 seconds to be a default timeout value.
+* `timeout` is a number that specifies a timeout value, in milliseconds.
+If you don't provide `timeout` key, it will default to 30000 (30 seconds).

 * `since` is a Unix timestamp to specify when you want to wait from.
-If you wait since a timestamp, the first updated value will be responsed.
-If you don't provide `since` key or set <Timestamp> to be "null" that you wait from now.
+If you wait since a timestamp, the first updated value after that timestamp will be returned.
+If you don't provide `since` key or if you set <Timestamp> `null`, you wait from the time the wait call is received.

 The following is an JSON example of the wait API.